 Now it's time to install the new capacitor arrangement and reconnect the wires.
-Review Figure 5 through Figure 9 to determine which is closest to your replacement conditions.
-Use those Figures to guide the re-wiring of the C12 replacement capacitor.
+Review Figure 4 through Figure 8 to determine which is closest to your replacement conditions.
+Use those Figures to guide the rewiring of the C12 replacement capacitor.

 - 1. Fit the new dynamite capacitor configuration into the clamp.
 Rotate the cap so that the amplifier red wires will reach the Positive Wire Harness. - 2.
 When you're sure that the disconnected red wires will reach a capacitor terminal, snug up the capacitor clamp band.
-Do not over-tighten it. - 3.
-Remove the masking tape that held the capacitor configuration together. - 4.
-Reconnect (crimp and solder) the disconnected red wires to the positive wire harness using the appropriate figure as your guide. - 5.
-Reconnect (crimp and solder) the disconnected black wires to the ground harness, using the appropriate figure as your guide. - 6.
-Inspect your work carefully.
-Make sure that there is no possible way for wires connected to the positive and negative terminals of the new C12 configuration to come into contact.
+Do not over-tighten it1. - 3.
+Reconnect (crimp and solder) the disconnected red wires to the positive wire harness using the appropriate figure as your guide. - 4.
+Reconnect (crimp and solder) the disconnected black wires to the ground harness, using the appropriate figure as your guide.